Internet & Catalog Retailers

-- On an adjusted basis, the estimate of U.S. retail e-commerce sales for the third quarter of 2016 totaled $93.7 billion, an increase of 15.6 percent over the same period the prior year, while total retail sales increased just 2.3 percent during the same period.
-While this growth is fast, e-commerce still comprised just 8.4 percent of sales in the third quarter (compared to 8.2% last year), meaning this retail transformation is still in its early stages
+- On an adjusted basis, estimated U.S. retail e-commerce sales for the third quarter of 2017 totaled $115.3 billion, an increase of 15.5% over the same period in 2016, while total retail sales increased only 4.3% during the same period.
+While growth remains brisk, e-commerce still comprised just 9.1% of sales in the third quarter (compared to 8.2% last year), meaning this retail transformation is still in its early stages

 E-commerce companies’ more sophisticated systems may also provide opportunities to understand inventory at the SKU rather than department level.
 This could drive more precise insights by helping identify potential problems, such as small quantities, broken size runs, or slow-moving goods that may generate lower gross recoveries in a disposition scenario.
 With this information, borrowers and lenders can work together to determine appropriate guidelines for initiating Borrowing Base reserves on low recovering buckets of inventory.
 This inventory would likely need to be wholesaled at significantly lower recovery values at the conclusion of the sale.

 Recognizing returns: Another key metric is return rates.
 It is an important indicator of the success and quality of a particular SKU and helps gauge customer confidence in products.
 A company’s normal course return rate has a direct impact on sales capacity projections; a return rate in excess of 20 percent can indicate that a reserve may be needed to mitigate risk associated with a loss of customer confidence in the retailer.